Mexico Register Travel insurance Destinations

-Pharmacies in main cities carry most medicines.
-It is advisable to consult a physician before purchasing medicine in Mexico.
-If you take prescription medication, bring along an adequate supply and a copy of the prescription.
+If you take prescription medication, you’re responsible for determining their legality in Mexico.
+Bring along an adequate supply and a copy of the prescription.
 Ensure that both the generic and trade names of the drug are stated.

 Medicine cannot be sent to Mexico from Canada via courier services.